 Administering the Colorado Family Support Assessment 2.0 using Motivational Interviewing Skills

-The CFSA2.0 is the primary assessment tool used by the Family Resource Center Association’s network to assess family strengths and needs, and monitor progress towards family self-reliance and increased conditions that protect children against mistreatment.
-Non-FRCA network agencies around the state have started to implement this tool into their assessments of families as well.
-The CFSA 2.0 consists of three sections: Part A assesses 14 self-reliance and family stability domains, including income, housing, transportation, food security, health coverage, etc. Part B assesses the five factors that protect against child maltreatment.
-Part C identifies areas where families would like to make a change and how ready they are to make the change.
+The CFSA2.0 is the primary assessment tool used by the Family Resource Center Association’s network to assess family strengths and needs and monitor progress toward family self-reliance and increased conditions that protect children against maltreatment.
+Many agencies that are not members of FRCA are also using this tool as part of their assessments of families as well.
+The CFSA 2.0 consists of three sections: Part A assesses 14 self-reliance and family stability domains, including income, housing, transportation, food security, health coverage, and others; Part B assesses the five key factors that protect against child maltreatment; and, Part C identifies areas where families would like to make a change and how ready they are to make changes.
 This part aids in mutual goal setting.

-The most effective way to complete the CFSA2.0 is by building rapport and trust with the families.
-To do so, FRCA believes developing MI skills is the best way to engage families and partner with them in identifying areas they would like to change.
+The most effective way to complete the CFSA2.0 with a family is by building rapport and trust.
+To do so, FRCA believes developing MI skills is the best way to engage families and partner with them in identifying areas in which they would like to change.

-If your agency is interested in being licensed to use the CFSA2.0, click here.
+If your organization is interested in being licensed to use the CFSA2.0, register for an introductory webinar here.

 The Standards of Quality for Family Strengthening & Support

-FRCA adopted The Standards of Quality for Family Strengthening & Support in 2013.
-They are the first and only standards in the country to integrate and operationalize the Principles of Family Support Practice with the Strengthening Families Protective Factor Frameworks and its research-based evidence-informed Five Protective Factors.
+FRCA adopted the Standards of Quality for Family Strengthening & Support in 2013.
+They are the first and only standards in the country to integrate and operationalize the Principles of Family Support Practice with the Strengthening Families Framework and Approach and its research-based evidence-informed Five Protective Factors.
 The vision is that their implementation will help ensure that families are supported and strengthened through quality practice.

 Each participant who successfully completes the training receives a certificate from the NFSN that is valid for two years.

-Registration opens 6 weeks prior to the training.
+Registration opens six weeks prior to the training.
 Upcoming training dates can be found below.

 09 Aug 2022